syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 ## Change visibility of Navigation Buttons

 Navigation buttons used to move between views in SfCalendar.
-It visiblity can be customized by using `ShowNavigationButton` property.
+It visibility can be customized by using `ShowNavigationButton` property.
 The following code example illustrates the same.

 {% tabs %}